 My first book, Chosen Nation: Mennonites and Germany in a Global Era, appeared with Princeton University Press in 2017.
 This book tells the surprising story of a predominantly rural and historically pacifist religious community that developed a broad fascist constituency across three continents in concert with rising transnational sensibilities.
 Chosen Nation offers a multifaceted perspective on nationalism’s emergence across Europe and the world, and it is the first book to place Christianity and diaspora at the heart of nationality studies.
 Drawing on sources from Poland to Paraguay, this project inspired my passion for multi-continental archival research, and it prompted me to turn the tools of global and transnational history to the study of environmental science and planetary thought.
 I remain invested in the themes of Chosen Nation, having published over a dozen related articles and chapters.
 My two latest contributions appeared in 2021 with German Studies Review and Antisemitism Studies.

 Numerous institutions have supported my research, including the American Historical Association, the Fulbright Commission, the German Academic Exchange Service (DAAD), and the National Aeronautics and Space Administration (NASA).
 I have held fellowships at Albert-Ludwigs-Universität Freiburg, the European University Institute, Freie Universität Berlin, the Smithsonian National Air and Space Museum, and the University of Sydney.
-My teaching and writing have received awards from the Associated Church Press, the Canadian Church Press, Harvard University, the Kansas Historical Foundation, the Society for Historians of American Foreign Relations, and Swarthmore College.
+My teaching and writing have received awards from the Associated Church Press, the Canadian Church Press, Harvard University, the Kansas Historical Foundation, the Society for Historians of American Foreign Relations (SHAFR), and Swarthmore College.

 Chosen Nation: Mennonites and Germany in a Global Era (Princeton, NJ: Princeton University Press, 2017).
 Paperback 2019.

 *European Studies Book Award, Shortlisted, Council for European Studies